 Integrating air quality is intended to provide relevant information to users around the world.
-One of the best ways to ensure relevance is maintaining a high level accuracy, something that cannot be accomplished with raw data alone.
+One of the best ways to ensure relevance is maintaining a high-level of accuracy, something that cannot be accomplished with the government’s air quality data alone.
 BreezoMeter’s big data solution for air pollution data.

 Although these initiatives and information sources are both essential and helpful to broadly inform citizens and cities on air pollution, they often lack key elements that are necessary to provide businesses and individuals with relevant information that can guide actions to improved health outcomes, namely real-time and location-based data.

-In contrast, BreezoMeter’s air quality data – easily accessible through API calls - is real-time, location-based, and is already helping companies both big and small make their solutions and products air pollution smart.
+In contrast, BreezoMeter’s air quality data – easily accessible through API calls – in real-time, location-based, and is already helping companies both big and small make their solutions and products air pollution smart.

 To learn more about BreezoMeter’s continuous accuracy testing processes, check out this post from our algorithm team where you can learn more about why it’s important to calculate and monitor data accuracy, and how we do it.

 Learn more about BreezoMeter’s live accuracy monitoring here.

 Raw or right data?
 Models, big data & machine learning: the benefits of using breezoMeter’s data

 Using big data analytics, BreezoMeter combines data from many sources to determine ultra-accurate air pollution levels: While governmental monitoring stations provide at best, hourly concentration readings for air pollution, supplementary data from satellite measurements, meteorological and traffic data, and data regarding types of land cover are added to increase the accuracy of our predictions, together with air quality models such as the European program Copernicus Atmosphere Monitoring Service (CAMS).
 Naturally, this process generates big data, and our models learn from this data in order to constantly improve themselves.